muhammadhussain-2009/Brain-Tumor-Classification-Using-Deep-Learning-Techniques/README.md

 ## ✨ Overview

-Brain-Tumor-Classification-Using-Deep-Learning-Techniques is a repository contatining a project that automates the process of identifying and categorizing brain tumors from medical images using deep learning models.
+Brain-Tumor-Classification-Using-Deep-Learning-Techniques is a repository containing a project that automates the process of identifying and categorizing brain tumors from medical images using deep learning models.
 It provides a complete pipeline—from data preprocessing and augmentation to model training and evaluation—making it easier for researchers and developers to implement accurate tumor classification systems.

 **Why use Deep Leanrning to Classify Brain Tumors?**